 Cream and sugar say more than just how you take your coffee

-Sam Goodfellow, senior researcher for Family and Women's Health Studies at ORU, noted that he saw the results early into the study.
+Sam Goodfellow, senior researcher for Family and Women's Health Studies at ORU, spoke about his findings on a recent episode of The Rush Limbaugh Show.

-“We saw women with small children, ordering what are commonly know as Babyccinos, frequenting the popular chain coffee stores sans wedding bands, often exposing excessive decoltage.
-We knew almost immediately that our hypothesis was correct."
+"When we saw women with excessive decollate ordering what are commonly know as Babyccinos for their small children, we knew immediately that our hypothesis was correct."

-Researchers determined that a woman who orders a grande, non-fat, no foam, no water, 6 pump, extra hot, dirty chai tea latte double cupped has premarital sex at least twice a week and demands government funded birth control.
+Researchers also determined that a woman who orders a grande, no water, six-pump, extra hot, dirty chai tea latte in her own to-go mug has premarital sex at least twice a week and demands government-funded birth control.

-Additional reporting by Ann E. Won and I.M.
+Additional fictional reporting by Ann E. Wan and I.M.
 Knowbuddy.

-*This story was not broadcast on NPR because it's fake.
+*This story was not broadcast on NPR because it's completely fake.
 What's your NPR name?